Skip to main content

 Working with Maven

-You may also develop applications based on Refiney using Apache Maven as the build system.
+You may also develop applications based on Refinery using Apache Maven as the build system.
 Although we don’t provide a Maven plugin for simplified configuration, you can still use our platform (Maven BOM) to lock the versions of Refinery and its dependencies to tested versions.

 This tutorial explains how to use a snapshot or local pre-release version of Refinery with Maven.
 Released versions, such as the latest version, are available from Maven Central.